SimEx-Iwerks

 SimEx-Iwerks Entertainment specializes in high-tech entertainment systems, films, film technologies, film-based software, Simulation Hardware Systems and services.
 The company has partnerships with various institutions, parks, and destinations.

 The company has been serving the amusement industry for 30 years, through three operating divisions: Attractions Development; Content Licensing, Production & Distribution; and Technology/Engineering.

-SimEx Inc. is the parent company of SimEx-Iwerks Entertainment.
-The company is based in Toronto, Canada with additional locations in Baltimore, Maryland; and Santa Clarita, California.
+SimEx Inc. is the former parent company of SimEx-Iwerks Entertainment.
+The company was based in Toronto, Canada with additional locations in Baltimore, Maryland; and Santa Clarita, California.

 History

 Iwerks Entertainment Inc. is an American film studio founded in 1985 in Burbank, California, by Oscar winner and Disney Legend Don Iwerks and Stan Kinsey, both former Disney Executives.
 The company was named to honor Don's father, Ub Iwerks, who was Walt Disney's first business partner and co-creator of Mickey Mouse.

-Since the merger of SimEx Inc. and Iwerks Entertainment Inc. in 2002, the company traded under the name “SimEx-Iwerks Entertainment” with its head office in Toronto and Iwerks offices in Baltimore and Los Angeles.

-SimEx's origins lie with the creation by Michael Needham, Shiori Sudo and Moses Znaimer of Tour of the Universe (1984) at the CN Tower, Toronto.
+SimEx's origins lie with the creation by Michael Needham and Moses Znaimer of Tour of the Universe (1984) at the CN Tower, Toronto.
 In the 1980s SimEx and Iwerks developed their own separate visions for motion ride attractions.

-Toronto based SimEx developed a series of attraction products using motion systems provided by Moog Inc. of East Aurora, New York.
-Moog's technology integrated novel electromechanical actuators with solid-state control systems to create a variety of attraction platforms.

-In 1996, SimEx launched SimEx Virtual Voyages, a 15-minute attraction that follows a 3-stage storyline: introduction (pre-show); plot development (story theater); and climax (the ride).
-Over 40 SimEx Virtual Voyages attractions were built worldwide.

-Los Angeles-based Iwerks developed innovative 8/70 projection technologies for Extreme Screen Theaters and two-seat motion systems (TurboRide).
+Los Angeles–based Iwerks developed innovative 8/70 projection technologies for Extreme Screen Theaters and two-seat motion systems (TurboRide).
 In 1998, Iwerks Co-founder Don Iwerks was awarded the Gordon E. Sawyer Award from the Academy of Motion Picture Arts & Sciences in recognition of his lifetime of contribution to the science and technology of motion pictures.

-In 2000, Iwerks launched its Iwerks Extreme Screen Bran.
-In the same year, the Iwerks 8/70 Linear Loop projection system was recognized for its industry leading technology with an Academy Award for Scientific and Technical Achievement.

-In 2001, SimEx acquired assets from the RideFilm Division of Imax Corporation and in 2002, SimEx merged with Iwerks Entertainment.

-In 2003, SimEx-Iwerks designed the first full-motion 4-D seat for Universal Studio's Shrek 4-D attractions in Hollywood, Orlando and Osaka.

-In late 1999, Iwerks Entertainment acquired the assets of McFadden Systems.
-In 1992, Warner Bros.
-Movie World approached McFadden to develop a motion simulator for Batman Adventure – The Ride.
-Later motion systems were built for Star Trek: The Experience, London Trocadero.
+In late 1999, Iwerks Entertainment acquired the assets of McFadden Systems, which had been approached by Warner Bros.
+Movie World to develop a motion simulator for Batman Adventure – The Ride in 1992.

+In 2024, SimEx-Iwerks' parent company dissolved in Toronto as part of the Canadian CCAA.
+A group of management purchased the company assets continuing its legacy and operation.
+The new company trades as "SimEx Iwerks" as of June 1, 2024 and has operations headquartered in California.